 - Practice grace – everyone.
 Three or more adults living in one house is a challenge whether you're related or not.
 So give each other some space!

-If you need the help of a professional therapist, Focus on the Family's Counseling Department can provide you with referrals to specialists practicing in your area.
-Our staff counselors would also be more than happy to discuss your situation with you at length over the phone.
-Don't hesitate to contact them for a free consultation at this number.
+If you need the help of a professional therapist, call us for a free consultation.
+Focus on the Family's Counseling department can provide you with referrals to specialists practicing in your area.
+Our staff counselors would also be more than happy to discuss your situation with you at length over the phone